liuyuanlong1994/06-web/README.md

 ## Make A Simple Website

-* Make a small, professional website, using and adapting the example from class.
+* Using and adapting the example from class, ake a small, professional website.
 It can be about you, a topic, or balderdash.
 But it should include:
   * A picture
   * A table
   * At least three sections